AdamantiumCore/intertrade.solutions/README.md

          width="600">
 </figure>
 <br />
+👋 Welcome to Intertrade, a project developed by a team of junior programmers aiming to enhance our skills. <br /> This application is a representation of an e-commerce platform similar to Amazon, built with Node.js and React TypeScript. <br />
 # Closed Collaborative Project
-intertrade.solutions is an international storefront e-commerce site project
+intertrade.solutions is an international storefront e-commerce site project <br />
+## Features
+• User authentication and authorization <br />
+• Product browsing and searching <br />
+• Shopping cart functionality <br />
+• Order management <br />
 ## Tech Stack
 React-TS, NextJS, Node.js, MySQL, Prisma, TailwindCSS, SASS